EPICAPPSLTD/EPICNumbers/README.md

 ------
 * squarePower : NSNumber

-⋅⋅⋅*returns the square power of the NSNumber*
+    *returns the square power of the NSNumber*

 * squareRoot : NSNumber

-⋅⋅⋅*returns the square root of the NSNumber*
+    *returns the square root of the NSNumber*

 * maximum(number : NSNumber) -> NSNumber

-⋅⋅⋅*returns the NSNumber with the highest value of two NSNumbers*
+    *returns the NSNumber with the highest value of two NSNumbers*

 * minimum(number : NSNumber) -> NSNumber

-⋅⋅⋅*returns the NSNumber with the lowest value of two NSNumbers*
+    *returns the NSNumber with the lowest value of two NSNumbers*

 * limit(#minimum : NSNumber, maximum : NSNumber) -> NSNumber

-⋅⋅⋅*limits an NSNumbers to the lower and upper limits defined in the method*
+    *limits an NSNumbers to the lower and upper limits defined in the method*

 * powerOf(number : NSNumber) -> NSNumber

-⋅⋅⋅*returns the NSNumber to the power specified in the method*
+    *returns the NSNumber to the power specified in the method*

 * rootOf(number : NSNumber) -> NSNumber

-⋅⋅⋅*returns the NSNumber to the root specified in the method*
+    *returns the NSNumber to the root specified in the method*

 #### Usage:
 ```swift